-These courses focus on a mastery of the curriculum framework of Knowledge, Skills, Values, Meanings, and Experience (KSVME) in the management and care of clients.
-Pathologies of the following organ or systems will be discussed: a) liver; b) gastrointestinal tract; c) gallbladder; d) endocrine; e) urinary; f) musculoskeletal; g) integument; and h) reproductive.
-Pathophysiology, diagnostic studies, nutrition, pharmacotherapy, and nursing care are integrated into the discussion of each system.
-The student will provide basic health teaching to clients with identified health needs, using established teaching plans.
-Monitoring of intravenous fluid therapy is added to the administration of medications via oral and injection routes.
-Students will practice all previously learned skills and competencies in the clinical area.
+This course continues the integration of the curriculum conceptual framework of Knowledge, Skills, Values, Meanings, and Experience (KSVME)

+reproductive.
+Pathophysiology; clinical characteristics, medical management including diagnostic studies, nutrition, and pharmacotherapy; and nursing care are integrated in the discussion of each system.
+The student will provide health teaching to clients with identified health needs, using established teaching plans.
+Monitoring of intravenous therapy is added to the administration of medications via oral and injection routes.